 - The research proposal you submitted as part of your DPhil application

-Applications close on 14th February at 11:59pm GMT.
+Applications have closed.
 The provisional selection process is as follows:

 - Shortlisting from written applications